uselessamber/reon-4213-syntax-highlighting/README.md

 ## Known Issues

 About the Proper Noun thing, I don't know how to make it so that any word that you have fully capitalized become a Proper Noun, so it is not a thing.

+# Release Notes:

+## v1.0.1

+Apparently I forgot to check VSCode version in the package.json